Skip to the main content

 D. Consumer Services

-• When supplying equipment, items, and services to patients and caregivers, suppliers must:
+• When providing equipment, items, and services to patients and caregivers, suppliers must:

-• Provide clear (written, pictorial, or verbal) instructions about using and maintaining infection control practices for, and potential hazards of, equipment or items, as appropriate.
+• Provide clear (written, pictorial, or verbal) instructions about infection control practices for, and potential hazards of, equipment or items, as appropriate

-• Document in the patient’s record the make and model number or other identifier of non-custom equipment or items delivered.
+• Document in the patient’s record the make, model, and serial number or other identifier of non-custom equipment or items delivered

-• Provide essential contact information for renting and purchasing equipment and patient and caregiver options, when applicable.
+• Provide essential contact information for renting and purchasing equipment and discuss patient and caregiver options, when applicable

 • If a supplier can’t or won’t offer the prescribed equipment, items, or services, they must notify the prescribing physician or other health care team members within 5 calendar days (for these standards, prescribing physicians include other practitioners who can prescribe DMEPOS under Medicare laws and regulations).